Here are the top Institutional holders of Party City Holdco Inc. (PRTY) shares

 Analyst recommendations provided by FactSet shows that the consensus forecast for Party City Holdco Inc. (PRTY) is a “Hold”.
 4 analysts offering their recommendations for the stock have an average rating of 2.70, where 3 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Party City Holdco Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.18 with sales reaching $405.11M over the same period.The EPS is expected to shrink by -557.50% this year, but quarterly earnings will post 2.30% year-over-year.
+Party City Holdco Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.18 with sales reaching $405.11M over the same period.The EPS is expected to grow by 8.20% this year, but quarterly earnings will post 2.30% year-over-year.
 Quarterly sales are estimated to shrink -2.20% in year-over-year returns.

 Party City Holdco Inc. (PRTY) Insider Activity

-A total of 14 insider transactions have happened at Party City Holdco Inc. (PRTY) in the last six months, with sales accounting for 1 and purchases happening 13 times.
-The most recent transaction is an insider purchase by SOSIN CLIFFORD, the company’s 10% Owner.
-SEC filings show that SOSIN CLIFFORD bought 316,500 shares of the company’s common stock on Jan 05 at a price of $6.63 per share for a total of $2.1 million.
-Following the purchase, the insider now owns 15.99 million shares.
+A total of 17 insider transactions have happened at Party City Holdco Inc. (PRTY) in the last six months, with sales accounting for 3 and purchases happening 14 times.
+The most recent transaction is an insider sale by HARRISON JAMES M, the company’s Director.
+SEC filings show that HARRISON JAMES M sold 200,000 shares of the company’s common stock on Mar 15 at a price of $6.64 per share for a total of $1.33 million.
+Following the sale, the insider now owns 0.13 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.